How it works

 Late team news, surprise rotations, and red cards introduce variance that no model can predict.
 A striker who misses the warm-up bus on Saturday morning has 0 xP in reality, regardless of what the engine projected on Thursday.

-Onside uses bookmaker odds and official injury feeds to update xP scores as close to kickoff as possible — but the final team sheets are announced 75 minutes before kickoff, and sometimes managers make unexpected choices even then.
+Onside refreshes xP scores as close to kickoff as possible using live market and availability data — but the final team sheets are announced 75 minutes before kickoff, and sometimes managers make unexpected choices even then.

 The engine is calibrated to be right more often than it is wrong over a full season.
 It is not designed to guarantee the correct captain pick every single week — no tool can do that.
 The goal is to give you a statistically better starting point than gut feel alone.